 The survey also demonstrates our community’s ability to deal with unpredictability and adversity.
 It showed less than 1% are unable to deal with unpredictability.
 The one predictable thing about nursing is that it will be unpredictable!
 We’re glad to see our participants are prepared!

-Finally, we asked our survey-takers their preferred style of study.
-In response, we found approximately equal splits among our participants’ answers.
+Finally, we asked our survey takers their preferred style of study.
+In response, we found a mostly equal split among our participants’ answers.
 32% prefer to study everything, 38% prefer to study a few general topics and 30% prefer to focus on one specialty.
 This aligns with the preferences of most other healthcare professionals.